cytoscape/ipycytoscape/docs/source/contributing.rst

 ============

 Thanks for thinking of a way to help improve this library!
-Remember that contributions come in all shapes and sizes beyond writing bug fixes.
-Contributing to documentation, opening new `issues <https://github.com/quantstack/ipycytoscape/issues>`_ for bugs, asking for clarification on things you find unclear, and requesting new features, are all super valuable contributions.
+Remember that contributions come in all shapes and sizes beyond writing bug fixes: Contributing to documentation, opening new `issues <https://github.com/quantstack/ipycytoscape/issues>`_ for bugs, asking for clarification on things you find unclear, and requesting new features, are all super valuable contributions.

 Code Improvements